psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The three components of the dipole [Debye] for the requested configuration interaction level of theory and root.
+   Deprecated in favor of :psivar:`CI DIPOLE`.

+.. psivar:: CI QUADRUPOLE

+   Redundant quadrupole array [e a0^2] for the requested configuration interaction level of theory, (3, 3).

 .. psivar:: CI QUADRUPOLE XX
    CI QUADRUPOLE XY